robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

-Note that the former version using QEWD-JSdb could be ported without change to YottaDB if required, whereas the second version is proprietary to Cach&eactute; and/or IRIS.
+Note that the former version using QEWD-JSdb could be ported without change to YottaDB if required, whereas the second version is proprietary to Cach&eacute; and/or IRIS.

 So in the next sections below, I'll explain what the content of each of the four *index.js* handler modules should look like, implemented both ways: